miguelrochefort/Bitcoin-for-Windows-Phone/README.md

 It supports major web wallet providers such as [Blockchain.info](https://blockchain.info) and [Coinbase.com](https://coinbase.com).

-It integrates right into your Wallet Hub, providing a seamless and arguably unbeatable experience.
+It integrates right into the Wallet Hub, seamlessly providing the best Bitcoin experience available on any platform.

 Features (as of version 2.3.0.0 [BETA])
 --------